Azure-Samples/azd-template-artifacts/README.md

 ## Getting Started

 You have a few options for getting started with this template.
-The quickest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also [set it up locally](#local-environment).
+The quickest way to get started is [GitHub Codespaces](#github-codespaces), since it will setup all the tools for you, but you can also [set it up locally](#local-environment).
+You can also use a [VS Code dev container](#vs-code-dev-containers)

 This template uses [MODEL 1] and [MODEL 2] which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly